czhc/czhc.github.io/collections/_posts/2020-02-24-what-is-difference-ebs-efs.md

 ---
-title: "What is the difference between EBS and EFS?"
+title: "[Question] What is the difference between EBS and EFS?"
 description: ""
 categories: [quick-tips]
 tags: [storage, ebs, efs, filesystems]